openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/hello_classification.rst

 ++++++++++++++++++++

 1. Download a pre-trained model.
-2. If a model is not in the IR or ONNX format, it must be converted by using:
+2. You can convert it by using:

    .. tab-set::